-6.4 SOW Language for Contracts
+6.45 SOW Language For Contracts

-It is expected that the SOW will contain appropriate statements to support best practices in identification, management and maturation of manufacturing and quality.
+It is expected that the SOW will contain appropriate statements to support best practices in identification, management and maturation of manufacturing and guality.

 The guidance in this section focuses primarily on acquisition/product programs.
 For Science and Technology (S&T) projects, the User should modify the language, as appropriate, since the use of national and/or international standards may not be applicable in the early development process.